Rocketcan/SM-Login-Service/README.md

 	cp .env.example .env
 	```

-2. Open the new `.env` file and fill in your own credentials for Google and LinkedIn OAuth, as well as a random session secret:
+2. Open the new `.env` file and fill in your own credentials for Google and LinkedIn OAuth:

 	- `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`: Get these from the Google Developer Console.
 	- `LINKEDIN_CLIENT_ID` and `LINKEDIN_CLIENT_SECRET`: Get these from the LinkedIn Developer Portal.